 Partner - Dispute Resolution and Litigation

-Richard is a highly experienced civil and commercial litigator.
+Richard is a highly experienced civil and commercial litigator and co-leader of the firm’s dispute resolution division.
 In addition to his expertise in the resolution of commercial disputes, he has particular experience in banking and securities law and insolvency.
 Richard has appeared as counsel in a large number of defended hearings in the District Court, High Court and Court of Appeal.
 As a member of MinterEllisonRuddWatts’ Band 1 Insolvency team, he is a well-known and trusted advisor to trading banks and key New Zealand insolvency practitioners.

 Richard has acted on some of the most significant corporate insolvency cases in recent years, including for the receivers appointed to Capital + Merchant Finance, and for the Crown (Secretary to the Treasury) for various disputes arising out of the collapse of South Canterbury Finance and the wider Crown Deposit Guarantee Scheme (including pursuit of recovery of transferred assets from the Hubbard family).
 A particular niche insolvency expertise of his is advising on voidable transaction claims, where amongst many other cases Richard has been the successful counsel in two of the most significant precedent-setting Court decisions of recent time – Timberworld v Levin and Ebert Construction v Sanson.